 My Little Pony: Friendship is Magic has gained an insane amount of popularity since its release in 2010.
 With a shocking 143 half-hour episodes (and another 26 scheduled to air starting on April 15th), it’s success is among the top in modern-day animation.

 The My Little Pony franchise began with a toy line in 1981, but expanded into the world of television in 1992.
-Its target audience has always been young girls; however, the Friendship is Magic series has seemingly opened up brand-new doors in reaching audiences of all genders and ages.
+Its target audience has always been young girls; however, the Friendship is Magic series has seemingly opened up brand-new doors in reaching audiences of all ages and genders.

 Urban Dictionary defines this category of fans as: “A name typically given to the male viewers/fans (whether they are straight, gay, bisexual, etc.) of the My Little Pony show or franchise.
 They typically do not give in to the hype that males aren’t allowed to enjoy things that may be intended for females.”

-Bronies typically consists of male teenagers and young adults, but can even extend to older men.
-So after discovering that there were many unconventional fans who enjoy the series so much, it was difficult not to be intrigued with what it has to offer.
-So as an avid viewer of animated works who is constantly seeking out new series to immerse myself in, I watched the first 6 episodes of Friendship is Magic and . . . found it lackluster at best.
+After discovering that there were many unconventional fans who enjoy the series so much, it was difficult not to be intrigued with what it has to offer.
+So as an avid viewer of animated works who’s constantly seeking out new series to immerse myself in, I watched the first 6 episodes of Friendship is Magic and . . . found it lackluster at best.
 Its themes are very childish, and the number of times that the “magic of friendship” was referred to was definitely a large contributor to this.

 Putting it to play while working on an essay was my “plan of attack”, so that I could at least do something productive while getting through the movie.